nasimbio/bioinfo-blog/content/post/2025-12-10-deseq2-normalization/index.md

 ## Why gene length normalization is *not* needed

-Gene length normalization (for example, RPKM or TPM) is **not required** for DGE analysis with DESeq2 because:
+Gene length normalization (like normalization methods in RPKM or TPM) is **not required** for DGE analysis because:

-- DGE compares the **same gene across conditions**, not different genes within a sample and the same gene has the different samples.
+- DGE compares the **same gene across conditions**, not different genes within a sample and the same gene has the same length in different samples.

-As a result, gene length cancels out in the comparison and does not need to be explicitly corrected.

 ---